Skip to main content

 On the other hand: is under-treatment a form of ageism?

 However, concerns about antihypertensive treatment risks in older people may not be borne out by data.
-A recent analysis of the Systolic Blood Pressure Intervention Trial (SPRINT) data, in which hypertensive patients were randomised to a treatment target of SBP 140 mmHg or 120 mmHg, found no difference in concerns about falling between the groups.4 The original SPRINT trial had reported a significant increase in syncope but not injurious falls.5
+An analysis of the Systolic Blood Pressure Intervention Trial (SPRINT) data, in which hypertensive patients were randomised to a treatment target of SBP 140 mmHg or 120 mmHg, found no difference in concerns about falling between the groups.4 The original SPRINT trial had reported a significant increase in syncope but not injurious falls.5

 Additionally, older people generally have a higher CVD risk due to age and comorbidities, and potential treatment benefits are likely to be greatest in this population.
 In SPRINT, the risk of major fatal and non-fatal cardiovascular events and overall mortality was significantly lower among patients who achieved a target SBP < 120 mmHg than in those with a target of 140 mm Hg.5